Home » Healthy Living » Simple Basil and Ginger Tea Recipe For Inflammation

 How Inflammation affects the body

 Long-term inflammation that lasts several months or longer is called chronic inflammation.
-Inflammation is a necessary reaction to alert the body of a problem.
+Inflammation is a necessary reaction that alerts the body to a problem.

-This reaction can be triggered by many different factors some of which include the intake of toxins and harmful chemicals leading to oxidative stress, cell damage, other pathogens invading the body, and more.
+This reaction can be triggered by many factors, including the intake of toxins and harmful chemicals, which lead to oxidative stress and cell damage; the invasion of other pathogens; and more.
 Rheumatoid arthritis is one of these common chronic inflammatory conditions.

 Once the body is alerted, the healing and repair process can begin.
 If inflammation becomes chronic, the immune system can become dysregulated.

 This means the body may have more difficulty or take longer to heal.
-Therefore, preventative and proactive measures are helpful for stabilizing your health.
+Therefore, preventative and proactive measures help stabilize your health.
 This tea is one of those measures because of the medicinal properties it offers.

 How ginger helps inflammation